algolia/algoliasearch-helper-js/documentation-src/metalsmith/content/reference.md

 The SearchResults is the interface to read the results received from Algolia search API.
 Most of the data is accessible directly through properties.
-The exception being the data used for the features that are implemented on top of Algolia API such as facetting.
+The exception being the data used for the features that are implemented on top of Algolia API such as faceting.

 ### Results